-First baths.
-When to give baby her first bath is a matter of some debate.
+Bathing baby for the first time is a matter of some debate.
 It is still general practice to advise parents to sponge bathe baby until the cord falls off and the circumcision heals.
-Some physicians question the necessity of this advice, feeling that an immersion bath does not increase the risk of infection.
+Some physicians question the necessity of this advice, feeling that an immersion bathing does not increase the risk of infection.
 Check with your doctor.
 Our own personal recommendation is to sponge bathe baby until the cord falls off and the circumcision is well healed.
-We advise sponge bathing if there is discharge around the base of the cord or the circumcision site or if a putrid odor emanates from the cord.
+We advise sponge bathing baby if there is discharge around the base of the cord or the circumcision site or if a putrid odor emanates from the cord.
 If both sites are reasonably clean and dry, we see no harm in going directly to an immersion bath.

-- Select a bathing area.
+- Select a bathing baby area.
 Try the kitchen or bathroom counter next to the sink.
 The room should be warm and draft-free.
-Take the phone off the hook so that you will not be tempted to leave baby unattended “just for a moment.”
+Take the phone off the hook so that you will not be tempted to leave your bathing baby unattended “just for a moment.”

-- Have your bath kit ready in the bathing area before you start.
+- Have your bathing baby kit ready in the bathing area before you start.
 You will need:

 - Two wash cloths